BD2KGenomics/cgcloud/core/README.rst

 Public SSH key
 --------------

-If you don't have an
-SSH key, you can create one using the ``ssh-keygen`` command.
+If you don't have an SSH key, you can create one using the ``ssh-keygen`` command.
+Do not use the EC2 console to generate a key.
+This would be insecure and produce a key that is incompatible with CGCloud.

 Register your SSH key in EC2 by running::